AreaLayer/P2PBTC/README.md

-# MarketplaceP2P
+# MarketplaceP2P 🔑
-Marketplace P2P on Lightning Network
+Marketplace P2P on Lightning Network to allow buy and sell BTCs or Satoshis on second layer.

+Project in development...